-This is my latest major project, now in press with State University of New York Press.
+This is my latest major project, published in August, 2015, by State University of New York Press.
 What follows is an abridged Introduction to the book.
 For a brief overview of the argument, see the short paper "'God' in the Brain," which provided the inspiration and outline for this book.
 For more information, see SUNY Press

 Ever-expanding research in neuroscience now engages religious topics.
 Professional discussion, as liberally as the popular press (e.g., Hagerty, 2009), links brain function to supposed experiences of God Almighty Himself—or Herself or Itself or Godself?
 The very uncertainty in even knowing how to accurately refer to God should give one pause, but the complexity of the neurological findings and the subtlety of the philosophical issues open a space for the free run of popular religiosity, esoteric beliefs, impatient curiosity, creative imagination, and marketing opportunities and sales.
 Thus, whether well conceived or not, talk of "the God gene" (Hamer, 2004), the "God" part of the brain (Alpern, 2001, 2006), the "God spot in the brain" (Crutcher, 2003), "neurotheology" (Ashbrook, 1984; d'Aquili & Newberg, 1999; Joseph, 2003), "entheogens" (Forte, 1997b; Richards, 2003, 2005), "theobiology" (Rayburn & Richmond, 2002), and the like has become commonplace across academic disciplines (Helminiak, 2010b).
 To bring some clarification to this discussion is my ambitious goal.

 Mystical, Religious—or Transcendent Experiences